 Personal assistance services (PAS) providers are reimbursed at a per quarter-hour-rate for services provided under a prospective payment system (PPS) that recognizes and reflects the cost of direct care services provided.

 Release of PA for PAS is contingent on post authorization.
-Post authorization occurs through the electronic visit Verification (EVV) system.
+Post authorization occurs through the Electronic Visit Verification (EVV) system.
 EVV is mandatory for PAS.
 The EVV system requires use of the Louisiana Services Reporting System (LaSRS®) or another EVV system approved by the Bureau of Health Services Financing (BHSF) and OAAS.
 The system is to be used to electronically “check in” and “check out” when the PAS worker begins and when they end service delivery for a participant.

 While there may be some circumstances that require manual edits by the provider’s designee, these should only be occasional.
 In the event that there is a billing overlap, the provider that uses the EVV system correctly (i.e. data has not been manually added or edited) will have priority for payment.

-Providers who are approved to provide services to more than one beneficiary under shared personal assistance services must bill separately for each beneficiary based on their POC.
+Providers who are approved to provide services to more than one beneficiary under shared PAS must bill separately for each beneficiary based on their POC.
 Each beneficiary must be present to receive the shared services in order for the provider to bill for the service.

 Adult Day Health Care (ADHC)